kora-projects/kora-docs/mkdocs/docs/en/documentation/kafka.md

 ## Producer { #producer }

-Descriptions of working with [Kafka Producer](https://docs.confluent.io/platform/current/clients/producer.html)

-Assume to use the `@KafkaPublisher` annotation on the interface to create `Kafka Producer`, in order to send messages to any topic it is supposed to create a method with the signature `ProducerRecord`:
+`Producer` sends records to a `topic`.
+Kora creates an implementation of the interface annotated with `@KafkaPublisher`, selects a `Serializer` for the key and value, calls `KafkaProducer#send`, and connects sending with telemetry.

+To create a `Producer`, use the `@KafkaPublisher` annotation on an interface.
+To send messages to an arbitrary `topic`, declare a method with a `ProducerRecord` parameter:

 ===! ":fontawesome-brands-java: `Java`"